spring-projects/spring-security/.github/ISSUE_REPLY_TEMPLATES.md

 ### Post questions on StackOverflow not GitHub

-Thanks for getting in touch, but it feels like this is a question that would be better suited to Stack Overflow.
-As mentioned in the guidelines for contributing , we prefer to use GitHub issues only for bugs and enhancements.
+Thanks for getting in touch, but it feels like this is a question that would be better suited to [Stack Overflow](http://stackoverflow.com/).
+As mentioned in [the guidelines for contributing](https://github.com/spring-projects/spring-security/blob/master/CONTRIBUTING.md#using-github-issues), we prefer to use GitHub issues only for bugs and enhancements.
 Feel free to update this issue with a link to the re-posted question (so that other people can find it) or add some more details if you feel this is a genuine bug.